Looking for a way to buff one of your creatures in MTG?

 When it has as many as you need, you can remove counters from Walking Ballista to do damage to a creature or player.
 With enough counters, you could use this to outright destroy one of your opponents.

 All of these cards are noteworthy artifacts that use counters in some way.
-If we had to pick a favorite, we’d recommend Chalice of the Void.
+If we had to pick a favorite, we’d recommend

 Getting to automatically counter spells is incredibly powerful.
 It saves you the hassle of having to block your opponents from casting from their arsenal.